Sandeep321/ExcelUploaderService/README.md

 # ExcelUploaderService
-To Upload excel to DB
+Windows service to Bulk Upload excel to DB.